WebDevSimplified/Web-Dev-Simplified-Official-Blog/src/pages/2022-03/console-methods/index.md

 console.log("String: %s, Int: %d, Decimal: %f, Object: %o", "Hello", 1, .1, { name: "Kyle" })
 // String: Hello, Int: 1, Decimal: 0.1, Object: {name: 'Kyle'}
 ```
 In the above example we are using `%s`, `%d`, `%f`, and `%o` as placeholders for where values should be inserted into the output of our console.
-When you use these placeholders the next values passed to the log method will be printed where those placeholder values are. `%s` is for string placeholders. `%i` is for integer placeholders. `%f` is for decimal placeholders. `%o` is for object placeholders.
+When you use these placeholders the next values passed to the log method will be printed where those placeholder values are. `%s` is for string placeholders. `%d` is for integer placeholders. `%f` is for decimal placeholders. `%o` is for object placeholders.

 Now this is a pretty cool feature, but honestly it is not something I use much since I can just use tagged template literals instead.
 ```js